sharkinsspatial/knowsnowapi/README.md

 ````shell
 npm install
 ````
-To enbable login with the Facebook Passport provider for Loopback, go to the Facebook developers [console](https://developers.facebook.com/apps) and configure a new application.
-Use thes App ID and App Secret when setting the environment variables below.
+To enable login with the Facebook Passport provider for Loopback, go to the Facebook developers [console](https://developers.facebook.com/apps) and configure a new application.
+Use the App ID and App Secret when setting the environment variables below.

-Before running locally the application requires several environment variables to be set for database connections, S3 credentials and authentication redirects to the client LandApp aplication.
+Before running locally the application requires several environment variables to be set for database connections and authentication redirects to the client knowsnow application.
 These can be set using
 ````shell
 $ export MONGOLAB_URL=yourMongoDBUrl
 ````